FanSpaceHQ/FanSpace/README.md

 # Our Technology
 We use ground-breaking novel technologies to develop, run, and deploy this app.
 - Firebase
-  - Firestore
+  - Realtime Database
-  - Cloud Functions
+  - Cloud Functions (powered by Google Cloud Run)
+  - Storage Buckets
   - Cloud Messaging (Push Notifications)
 - React Native
 - Expo